Textile Print Design

 - Flock and foil

-You'll leave with a range of printed samples of your dye and print experiments and at least one piece of work you have designed and printed yourself, for example scarves, cushion covers or T-shirts.
+You'll leave with a range of printed samples of your print experiments and at least one final piece of work you have designed and printed yourself, for example scarves, cushion covers or T-shirts.
 You'll also know how to take the next steps, namely how and where you can continue textile print designing.

 Anyone interested in learning a new craft, whether for a hobby or because you're an artist looking to diversify or add to your skills.
 It could lead you to full or part-time studies in another aspect of textile design.